[?] Start Receiving This Blog Today By Simply Subscribing

 Speaking of paints, many items tossed in the garbage are good to keep for painting projects.
 Frozen dinner plates with the 3 or four compartments are perfect for this.

-From buttons to potatoes, pinecones to twigs, old cards to baby food jars - you can see that there is so much free and available just around the home and from the outdoors.
+From buttons to potatoes, pine-cones to twigs, old cards to baby food jars - you can see that there is so much free and available just around the home and from the outdoors.
 Gather up and keep these items for your kids to amuse and stimulate their sense of creativity.

 Lower your carbon-footprint.
 Turn your "garbage" into the best recycled-craft-supplies for free.
+Use the simplest of common everyday household items to create something that costs less and is eco-friendly too.

 Your Eco-Friendly Crafting Ideas